RxSwiftCommunity/guides.rxswift.org/content/intro/Migration.md

 tags = ["observables", "observers", "guide", "API", "documentation"]
 +++

-# Migration from RxSwift 1.9 to RxSwift 2.0 version

 The migration should be pretty straightforward.
 The changes are mostly cosmetic, so all features are still there.

 * Find replace all `>- ` to `.`